To become an Early Childhood Educator Assistant, one course of a basic early childhood education training program must be completed:

 The Early Childhood Educator Assistant (ECEA) courses prepare students to work in a licensed child care facility, supporting children who have varying family, cultural, and individual needs.
 Each of the courses listed above are online courses.

 After successful completion of the course, in order to receive an ECEA certificate, the applicant must:

 This course provides a historical and theoretical understanding of development throughout the life-span with a focus on physical, cognitive, language and socio-emotional development.
 Students will explore prominent approaches and theories related to life-span development.
 Genetic and environmental factors which influence individual growth will be analyzed.
 Indicators of developmental delays or concerns and associated risks will be explored.
 Students will also explore strategies that can be used in the classroom to meet the individual needs of students.

 Child Growth and Development learning areas:

 This course provides an understanding of Child Guidance.
-In this course, students will take an in-depth look at the relationship of environment and development on children’s behaviour.
-Students will study strategies, resources and skills needed to develop positive approaches to guide a child’s behaviour.
+In this course, students will take an in-depth look at the relationship of environment and the development on children’s behaviour.
+Students will study strategies, resources, and skills needed to develop positive approaches to guide a child’s behaviour.
 Caring skills and techniques which support and enable children to develop self-esteem will be analyzed.
 Students will examine child guidance from infancy to the early primary years.
 Students will explore what children need from their learning environment in order to thrive in order to thrive.
 The importance of supporting the well-being of the whole child (emotional, social, physical, creative, and cognitive) is explored.

 Child Guidance learning areas: